Skip to content

 Figure 1: The Peter Principle as a career trajectory.
 As an individual moves up the hierarchy, roles shift from being technical and operational to strategic.
 As people are promoted, they are also given access to more training, which allows their capability to increase.
 As soon as an individual’s capability doesn’t meet the requirements for the next role in the hierarchy, they will no longer be promoted – and will experience a gap between confidence and competence.

-The Peter Principle is less about rising to “incompetence” and more about being pushed into roles you don’t have the skills, desire or confidence to perform.
+The Peter Principle highlights that as people progress, they’re often asked to step into roles that require a very different set of skills to the ones they’ve mastered.
 This can be confronting to an individual’s sense of identity and control.
 Research suggests that in such situations, it’s unsurprising that some people will choose to reassert their capability and confidence in other ways.

 The situation above won’t be news to some of you.
 Most organisations understand that role requirements change as people are promoted, so they offer ongoing training and development as staff move up the hierarchy*.
 In corporations, this transition might happen over years, or more likely, decades.